Matthew Ahluwalia

 Overview

-Matthew is happy to accept instructions in housing cases including defending possession proceedings, homelessness, and social security issues.
+Matthew has a busy housing law practice, and is happy to accept instructions in cases defending possession proceedings, homelessness, housing allocation schemes, and social security issues.

 Matthew’s experience in welfare benefits, public law, asylum support, and migrants’ rights enables him to provide a holistic approach.